georgedouzas/sports-betting/doc/getting_started/introduction.rst

 Sports betting datasets usually come in a format not suitable for modelling.
 The dataloader objects deal with this issue by providing methods to extract the data in a cosistent format that makes it easy to create predictive models.
-Currently, there  are various dataloaders available and `sports-betting` aims to include more in the future, covering various sports betting markets.
+Currently, there are various dataloaders available and `sports-betting` aims to include more in the future, covering multiple sports betting markets.
 For every dataloader, the extracted data are either training data or fixtures data, returned as tuple ``(X, Y, O)`` where ``X`` is the input data, ``Y`` is the output data (equal to ``None`` for fixtures) and ``O`` is